KasperKnop/WEB2/10 Express/README.md

 Create a small single page application that can be used to login and access the protected data on your web server.

+You do not have to implement the sign up feature as well - create a dummy account or keep using your HTTP client for that.

 <blockquote>
 <details>
 <summary>Display hints...</summary>
-<p>When retrieving the token from the login, you can store the token in localstorage:</p>
+<p>When retrieving the token from the login, you can store the token in local storage:</p>

 ```js
 const authString = await response.headers.get("Authorization")